merdok/homebridge-miot/README.md

 Enables additional more detailed debug log.
 Useful when trying to figure out issues with the plugin. **Default: false**
 - `silentLog` [optional]
 When enabled all log output will only appear in debug mode. **Default: false**
+- `deviceEnabled` [optional]
+Whether the device is enabled.
+Disabling the device will not initiate polling.
+Useful when a device is longer offline and it should not automatically reconnect. **Default: true**
 - `customAccessory` [optional]
 Creates a custom empty accessory for the device which can be manually populated with services.
 Requires ***actionButtons***, ***propertyControl*** or ***propertyMonitor*** to be set. **Default: false**
 - `onlyMainService` [optional]